jlw-ecoevo/jlw-ecoevo.github.io/join.md

 If you are interested in working with me, I strongly recommend that you reach out to me to discuss applying in late summer/early fall.
 In general, this is an expectation of nearly all PhD mentors in Ecology & Evolution, though it often goes unstated.
 At the very least, you should reach out before the December application deadline so we can chat about whether my mentorship style is a good fit for you and whether your research interests are a good fit for the lab.
 I am open to taking students from a range of academic backgrounds.
 You don't need to be a math whiz to join our group, but you should be excited about using computational approaches to solve biological problems.

 I know it can be a little intimidating to cold-email a prospective PhD mentor.
 Please don't let that stop you from reaching out!
-Here's some things that would be great if you could include in that email (a few lines each is fine, I don't need an essay):
+I really do want to hear from you.
+Here are some things that would be great if you could include in that email (a few lines each is fine, I don't need an essay):

  - Some introduction to who you are and what you are studying or have studied in the past
  - Why you are interested in pursuing a PhD, and more specifically a PhD in my group?